The B.I.G Change: Change Starts at Home

 The project’s primary objective was to give married couples the knowledge, skills, and space to safely address power imbalances in their relationships, the impact is reinforced by activities that aim to bring couples, their families, and community leaders together in a movement to change social norms, attitudes, and practices.
 As a result of the program, couples reported they are arguing less, making decisions together and discussing financial plans.
 Couples are sharing household chores, childcare, and engaging in consensual sexual relations.

 "We learned how to analyze the consequences of our behavior and how it will impact us.
 Now, even when I get angry, I remember the things that were discussed in the sessions and try to tame my temper."

 The Change Starts at Home intervention is part of a randomized controlled trial (RCT) implemented by Emory University that focuses on the impact of activities on IPV rates and norms at the community level.
 The final phase of the study is currently underway.
 The goal of the endline data study is to prove that one year after the initial program ended, the normative changes between the couples are far-reaching and long-lasting.

-Additionally, EAI received a grant from the World Bank (link to project page) to study the impact of norms diffusion.
+Additionally, EAI received a grant from the World Bank to study the impact of norms diffusion.
 Evidence supporting the best strategies to measure and track norms change at the community level is nearly nonexistent.
 Most evidence is produced via laboratory experiments or game theory leaving IPV researchers without tools and processes to determine the impact and pathways to larger-scale norms change.
 The World Bank-supported study will contribute to minimizing the gap in evidence on the diffusion of gender norms in low-income settings with the end-goal of preventing violence against women (VAW) more broadly.
 Finally, EAI is in the process of combining all of the Change Starts at Home materials into a toolkit that can be made available to peers and practitioners to scale the impact of this important work.

 Impact & Reach of this Project